xcart/xcart-docs/_pages/kb_en/general_setup/migration/getting_started_with_store_migration.md

 5. You may also {% link "switch the store language in Admin area" ref_x5oSN86B %} or {% link "add a custom translation to the storefront" ref_NH3w8sSS %}.

-## Step 5: Configure your Shipping and Payment methods
+## Step 5: Configure Your Shipping and Payment Methods

 Intangible goods (software programs, documents, online cards and the like) do not require shipping, so if you sell such products, you need to {% link "disable shipping calculation for them" ref_z5KmbFAu %}.
 For the rest of your products you have a number of tools to estimate the shipping cost properly.